VirtualTerminal UI

 Configuration reference

-The component accepts only the data below.
-If you need to pass more data than what’s supported, consider using the temporary token flow.
+These are the configuration parameters available for the VirtualTerminal component.
+If you need to pass more than data than what’s supported, consider using the temporary token flow.
+See Temporary Token Flow for more information.

 For the VirtualTerminal UI, this value is vterminal